ypoolz/FirstProjectbyDIO/README.md

 # Wazup
 ## My name's Gabriel, I'm new here.
-I want to become a dev, so I'm studying a lot to get it
+I want to become a dev, so I'm studying a lot to get it.